Send campaigns to Microsoft Ads

 Note

-Ask your DataGrid Operator or your Amperity representative to configure Microsoft Ads as a channel to which you can send campaigns.
+Ask your DataGrid Operator or your Amperity representative for help configuring Microsoft Ads as a destination to which you can send campaigns for customer activation.

 Use the campaign editor to build campaigns that send data to Microsoft Ads.
 Add a segment, define exclusions and sub-audiences, and then configure Amperity to send campaign data to Microsoft Ads.